ljzycmd/DFRSC/README.md

 ### Training

+1. Prepare dataset

+Download the BS-RSC, Fastec-RS and Carla-RS and specify the dataset root in the training configs (`.yaml` file).

 1. Train the model with BS-RSC dataset

     ```bash
-    python train.py
+    python train.py -opt path/to/your/config
     ```

 2. Train the model with Fastec-RS dataset

     ```bash
-    python train.py
+    python train.py -opt path/to/your/config
     ```

 3. Train the model with Carla-RS dataset

     ```bash
-    python train.py
+    python train.py -opt path/to/your/config
     ```

 ### Acknowlements

-The code is implemented with the open-soured image restoration framework [BasicSR](https://github.com/XPixelGroup/BasicSR), we thank the developers for relasing such an awesome framework.
+The code is implemented upon the open-soured image restoration framework [BasicSR](https://github.com/XPixelGroup/BasicSR), we thank the authors for relasing such an awesome framework.

 ### Citation